jhale/sustainable-scientific-software/courseworks/coursework1.md

 `SURNAME_homework1.zip` or `SURNAME_homework2.tar.gz` file containing your work with the subject "Sustainable Scientific Software Homework 1".

-Technical questions and requests clarifications must be asked in the Moodle thread.
+Technical questions and requests for clarifications must be asked in the Moodle thread.

 You are welcome to use Google, Stackoverflow etc. to scope out answers - you will usually need to combine multiple queries to get a solution.
+You may consult with others in the class but sharing solutions is forbidden.

 Differentiating points for assessment: